wso2/docs-is/en/docs/fragments/configure-recaptcha-for-sso.md

         Select this option to prompt reCAPTCHA only after the number of max failed attempts exceed.

-        If this option is selected, enter a value for the **Max failed attempts for reCaptcha** field as well.
+        If you select this option, enter a value for the **Max failed attempts for reCaptcha** field as well.
 For example, if you enter 3, reCaptcha will be re-enabled after 3 failed attempts.

         ![configure-captcha-for-sso](../../../assets/img/guides/recaptcha-sso.png)